DeeMich/NSG-Traffic-Btwn-VM/README.md

 <p>
 <img src="https://i.imgur.com/z03WRJ8.png" height="80%" width="80%" alt="FireWall"/>
 <p>
-I then did a nonstop ping and created a firewall in National Secrutiy Groups, to block incoming traffic from that server.
+I went into VM2's network security group and blocked ICMP traffic, observing the hault in traffic when access was denied.  firewall in National Secrutiy Groups, to block incoming traffic from that server.
 </p>
 <br />